PRAYER AND FASTING

 We’d been in deep space, well beyond the Imperial border, hunting pirates for the last seven months.
 These particular rogues we sought were as highly organized as they were ruthless.
-They had outposts on a score of worlds and they ran roughshod over twice that many more planets in the galaxy’s Delta Quadrant.
+They had outposts on a score of worlds and they ran roughshod over twice that many more planets.

 The Holy League was too weakened by its crusade against the Dominion to mitigate the murderous madness that swept across the region.
-The League’s attention was instead turned inward; its energies and resources spent recovering, rebuilding, consolidating forces, shuffling powers and hierarchies and sadly, some viscious infighting until ultimately forging itself into the Holy Terran Empire I served as an Imperial Marine.
+The League’s attention was instead turned inward; its energies and resources spent recovering, rebuilding, consolidating forces, shuffling powers and hierarchies and sadly, some vicious infighting, until ultimately forging itself into the Holy Terran Empire I served as an Imperial Marine.

-The existing galactic powers refused to acknowledge their legitimacy.
-The Union, the Federation and the Empire all had borders along the Free-Space.
-They refused to pay the tariffs and taxes the Free Alliance demanded of all who wished to continue trading with their newly vassaled worlds.
+The neighboring galactic powers refused to acknowledge their legitimacy.
+The Union, the Federation and the Empire all refused to pay the tariffs and taxes the Free Alliance demanded of all who wished to continue trading with their new vassal worlds.

-Emboldened by these weak responses, the pirates continued making forays into their enemies’ territories, including Imperial space, attacking trade caravans and even a couple of pilgrim caravels.
+Emboldened by these weak responses, the pirates continued making forays into their enemies’ territories, including Imperial space, attacking trade caravans and pilgrim caravels.

 The Imperial Navy, The Emperor’s Own, as we are called, took it from there.

 Three Paladin battle groups were formed to eradicate the pirate menace once and for all.
-The battle groups were complemented by contributions of ships and men from the two Imperial worlds most harrassed by the pirates.
-Two of the battle groups, led by the Paladins Shimabara and La Valette, set about purging Free-Space of the pirate outposts and toppling the regimes of their Governor Generals.
+The battle groups were complemented by contributions of ships and men from the Imperial Princedom most harassed by the pirates.
+Two of the battle groups, led by the Paladins Shimabara and La Valette, set about purging the sector of the pirate outposts and toppling the regimes of their Governor Generals.
 All the while, the Lepanto battle group traced the lines of panicked communications and the trajectories of the enemy’s fleeing ships to the pirates’ secret stronghold in the Muvuru system, a heretofore unknown seven planet system near the far end of the Perseus Arm.